ARUNSINGH-99/arun_repo/README.md

 # arun_repo
-This is created to learn the git and its commands
+This is created to learn the git and its commands.